FoundationDB/fdb-kubernetes-operator/e2e/README.md

 ### Running the e2e tests with the unified image

-_NOTE_ The unified image is currently experimental and there are no pre-build images.

 The source can be found in the [FoundationDB repository](https://github.com/apple/foundationdb/tree/main/fdbkubernetesmonitor#foundationdb-kubernetes-monitor).
-You have to make sure that the image `foundationdb/fdb-kubernetes-monitor` is built and available in the Kubernetes cluster.

 ```bash
 FDB_IMAGE=foundationdb/fdb-kubernetes-monitor:7.3.38 \